EduMIPS64/edumips64/readme.md

 If you need to compile the PDF manual, you will also need:
 - latex / pdflatex

+If you want to use the automatic style checks (pre-commit hook), then you should have Automatic Style (astyle) installed.

 A distribution of JUnit 4 is included in the libs/ directory, since it is needed for unit test and this project uses Travis CI for continuous integration (https://travis-ci.org/lupino3/edumips64).